MSR Reactor Review

 Simmering Ability

 As with all the integrated canister stoves we tested, the Reactor is not as versatile as we would like.
 While it may be a champion at boiling water, it will not slowly reduce your pasta sauce, fry up an omelet, or cook rice.
-In fact, this stove simply does not simmer, and it is relatively poor at running on low at all.
+This stove simply does not simmer.
 During our attempts to simmer delicate cuisine, we extinguished the burner dozens of times.
-If simmering is something you often do during your cooking adventures in the backcountry, consider a different stove, it's not what the Reactor is meant to do.
+If simmering is something you often do during your cooking adventures in the backcountry, consider a different stove — it's not what the Reactor is meant to do.

 Ease Of Use

-This stove is shorter and squatter than some of its competition, making it more stable.
+This stove is shorter and squatter than some of its competitors, making it more stable.
 Even when filled completely and held at full extension for pouring, the handle hinge on the Reactor showed no sign of flex.
-To our pleasant surprise, the handle also makes for an excellent bottle opener.
-Additionally, the pouring spout built into the pot meant that we spilled less than every other integrated canister stove, something that's really nice when you're making coffee in your sleeping bag.
+The pouring spout built into the pot also meant that we spilled less than every other integrated canister stove, something that's really nice when you're making coffee in your sleeping bag.

-Unlike many liquid fuel stoves, which roar like jet engines and turn dinner into a shouting match, the Reactor is wholly tranquil.
+Unlike some other stoves that roar like jet engines and turn dinner into a shouting match, the Reactor is wholly tranquil.
 Based on our observations, it is possibly the quietest stove on the market today.
 The only problem with this is that we occasionally had to lift the pot up or take off our gloves and put our hands by the vents to make sure it was actually on and not just wasting gas.

-Users should be aware that the Reactor pots do not have cozies, and become very hot during use.
-It's easy, if you're not careful, to melt synthetic material, say, the sleeve of a puffy jacket.
+Users should be aware that the Reactor pots do not have cozies and become very hot during use.
+It's easy, if you're not careful, to burn yourself or to melt synthetic material, say, the sleeve of a puffy jacket.

 Boil Time

 This is where the Reactor really shines; its red hot burner boils water fast.
-In our no-wind tests at 7980 feet, the Reactor brought 1 liter of water to a rolling boil in 4 minutes and 3 seconds.
-While it was malfunctioning and we only managed to get a blue flame out of it, it still worked eventually, boiling a half liter in 3 minutes and 54 seconds.
-In our 2 - 4 mph wind test, this stove continued to dominate, boiling its liter in just a bit longer than when it was calm.
+In our no-wind tests at 8000 feet, the Reactor brought 1 liter of water to a rolling boil in 4 minutes and 3 seconds.
+While it was malfunctioning, and we only managed to get a blue flame out of it, it still worked eventually, boiling a half liter in 3 minutes and 54 seconds.
+This stove continued to dominate in our 2 - 4 mph wind test, boiling its liter in just a bit longer than when it was calm.

 (3) Unlike most stoves that only use convective heat, the Reactor's burner incorporates metallic foam that also dispatches radiant heat.